MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 ---

 ## Overview
 IBM API Connect is a cloud-based API Management solution that allows you to design, control, secure, publish, manage, analyze, and scale your API with its simple-to-use configuration and coding platform.
 To learn more about IBM API Connect, visit the [IBM API Connect Developer Center](https://developer.ibm.com/apiconnect/).

-IBM MobileFirst Platform Foundation integrates its security capabilities with IBM API Connect by using the MobileFirst OAuth Provider API template, which enables the following capabilities:
+IBM MobileFirst Foundation integrates its security capabilities with IBM API Connect by using the MobileFirst OAuth Provider API template, which enables the following capabilities:
- 1. Protect API Connect endpoints with the MobileFirst server as the authorization server.
+ 1. Protect API Connect endpoints with the MobileFirst Server as the authorization server.
- 2. Proxy MobileFirst client non-resource requests and responses through DataPower to the MobileFirst server that is located behind the DMZ.
+ 2. Proxy MobileFirst client non-resource requests and responses through DataPower to the MobileFirst Server that is located behind the DMZ.

 ![MobileFirst First OAuthProivder](cd_apic_mfpsecurityhld.png)